olebole/irafdoc/doc/noao.observatory.rst

   For image data which do not identify the observatory in this way and in tasks which do not operate on images (such as astronomical calculator tools), the observatory must be specified by the user.
-  Most tasks provide an <tt>"observatory"</tt> parameter which either directly selects the observatory or use special values for defining the observatory with an environment variable or the parameters from the <b>observatory</b> task.
+  Most tasks provide an <span style="font-family: monospace;">"observatory"</span> parameter which either directly selects the observatory or use special values for defining the observatory with an environment variable or the parameters from the <b>observatory</b> task.